 Globally, educators have been exploring alternatives to standardisation and the toxicity of summative assessments, measurement and performance ratings.
-What we illustrate below are drawn from practices in worldwide schools and from the ideas of pioneer teachers.
-Central to a relational orientation is a view of evaluation as collaborative inquiry.
-Abandoned are approaches in which one person or group sits in judgment of voiceless others.
+What we illustrate below are drawn from relational evaluation practices in worldwide schools, and from the ideas pioneered by teachers.
+Central to a relational orientation is a view of evaluation as co-inquiry.
+Abandoned are approaches in which one person or one group of persons sits in judgment of voiceless others.
 Favoured are continuously formative and multi-vocal dialogues and collaboration among relevant stakeholders in an extended learning community.

 1. Relational Evaluation enhances the learning process